rstumpner/ansible-role-cisco-template/readme.md

 - VRF Configuration

 ## CI/CD Stages
-A short overview of the Implemented Stages in the CI/CD Pipeline.
+A short overview of the implemented Stages in the CI/CD Pipeline.

 #### Validate

-There should be the Tasks to validate the imput sources YAML files for example.
-Actually its a simple Ansible syntaxcheck
+There should be the tasks to validate the imput sources YAML files for example.
+Actually its a simple Ansible syntaxcheck.

 #### Build
 All Tasks for building the configurations (cli/netconf/restconf) will be executed and saved as artifact.